 Detailed

-Filter CVEs by those specific to your software components or by the status of resolution in your manifest.
+Filter and list CVEs by those specific to your software components or by the status of resolution in your SBOM.

-Ability to search for CVEs by package name and version, or by ID
+Ability to search for CVEs by package name and version, by ID, and by descriptions.
+The CVE search filter will remember the selected search type.

 CVE report history with CVE trend plot